This indications for use case study illustrates 510k requirements using the example of a spinal pedicle screw.

-The applicable FDA regulation for a pedicle screw product is 21 CFR 888.3070 (http://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/cfrsearch.cfm?fr=888.3070) – pedicle screw spinal system.
-However, the only indication stated as part of this regulation is specific to “skeletally mature patients.”
+The applicable FDA regulation for a pedicle screw product is 21 CFR 888.3070 – pedicle screw spinal system.
+However, the only indication stated in this regulation is specific to “skeletally mature patients.”
 Therefore, the indications portion of the regulation does not apply to the subject device for my hypothetical client.

 Identifying a Predicate Device

-There are 97 establishment registration and listing entries under the “OSH” product classification code.
-Medicrea Technologies (http://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfRL/rl.cfm?rid=138996), located in France, submitted one of the most recent 510k submissions (K150049) referencing this product code.
+97 establishment registration and listing entries are under the “OSH” product classification code.
+Medicrea Technologies, located in France, submitted one of the most recent 510k submissions (K150049) referencing this product code.
 Many other possible predicate devices could be used for this 510k submission.
 However, a recent 510k submission with the same indications for use is usually a good choice.
 The description of the potential predicate device in the 510k Summary indicates that the predicate is also pre-sterilized.
 Still, the predicate device description does not specify that it is a low-profile version.
 Additional research on the company’s website revealed that the PASS LP Spinal System is a low-profile polyaxial spine system.
-For a 510k submission, it is more important to select a predicate that has the same indications—rather than a predicate that has all the same technological characteristics.
-This particular predicate device, however, appears to have most of the same technological characteristics as well.
+For a 510k submission, it is more important to select a predicate with the same indications rather than a predicate with all the same technological characteristics.
+However, This particular predicate device appears to have most of the same technological characteristics.
 The minor differences between the “Pass LP Spinal System” and the subject device are insignificant, and the K150049 was selected as a predicate device submission.